-Most federal sponsors, including NIH, allow for a one-time no cost extension for 12 months at the end of the project.
-Please discuss your specific project with your RF grants specialist, who will provide guidance on the options available to you.
+Most federal sponsors, including NIH, allow for a one-time no-cost extension for 12 months at the end of the project.
+Please discuss your specific project with your RF grants specialist, who will guide the options available to you.